amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
 Step 30: Click on the SLA-Plan and select Sev-C. Make a note that only two people can't access their Adobe accounts.
 The Sev-C plan is the least priority plan there is on this OsTicket installation.
-In this case since its only two people expericing the issue then the problem isn't considered that severe.
+In this case since it's only two people expericing the issue then the problem isn't considered that severe.
 Make sure to press Update when done.
 </p>
 <p>
 <img src="https://i.imgur.com/PU2J3Dx.png"/>